-- Freshman dance major Rachael Lyons: “I had fun seeing how well I could tackle the different assessment exercises --jumping, stretching, strength-- and it made me realize that I should put just as much effort into the challenges in my dance classes.”
+- Freshman, Rachael Lyons ('16): “I had fun seeing how well I could tackle the different assessment exercises --jumping, stretching, strength-- and it made me realize that I should put just as much effort into the challenges in my dance classes.”
 The assessments will be continued annually to help dance majors like Rachael be able to assess their progress.
 As a freshman, Rachael will benefit from four assessments to track her progress over her four years in Eastern’s Dance Program!

-- Senior dance major and graduate Hannie Brake ('13): “I think it is important for dancers to know the nuances in their body so that they can avoid injury as well as work on strengthening and stretching those parts of their bodies that are in need of such attention...My assessment will help me become a better dancer because it will allow me a chance to understand my body and it's quirks and unique qualities in a new way.”
+- Graduate, Hannie Brake ('13): “I think it is important for dancers to know the nuances in their body so that they can avoid injury as well as work on strengthening and stretching those parts of their bodies that are in need of such attention...My assessment will help me become a better dancer because it will allow me a chance to understand my body and it's quirks and unique qualities in a new way.”

-Eastern’s Dance Program thanks John Post (aka, JP!) for his encouragement and assistance with the assessment process, and our Athletic Trainer, Liz Todd of Novacare, biomechanical genius and dance lover!
+Eastern’s Dance Program thanks John Post (aka, JP!) for his encouragement and assistance with the assessment process; our Athletic Trainer, Liz Todd of Novacare, biomechanical genius and dance lover; and Julie Welsh.

-Article originally written for Spirit Magazine and The Waltonian by Laura Diestler, Senior Dance Major
+Article originally written for Spirit Magazine and The Waltonian by Laura Diestler

 *Jeff Russell, University of Ohio, Athens, OH